fuadyassin/NHS_PostProcessing/docs/source/Analysis.rst

 The analysis focuses on evaluating the performance of forecasted streamflow data across multiple stations and periods.

-If you have any comments, please reach out to Fuad Yassin at fuad.yassin@ec.gc.ca or Fuad Yassin at fuad.yassin@ec.gc.ca.
+If you have any comments, please reach out to Fuad Yassin at fuad.yassin@ec.gc.ca